Li Sao: Meaning of title

 The meaning of the title "Li Sao" is not straightforward.
-In the biography of Qu Yuan, li sao is explained as being as equivalent to li you leaving with sorrow (Sima Qian, Shiji or the Records of the Grand Historian).
+In the biography of Qu Yuan, li sao is explained as being as equivalent to li you 離憂 "leaving with sorrow" (Sima Qian, Shiji or the Records of the Grand Historian).
 Inference must be made that 'meeting with sorrow' must have been meant.
 However, the 1st century CE scholar Ban Gu explicitly glossed the title as "encountering sorrow".
+Modern theories posit that, at some point, scribes mistook yóu ⿱又虫 𧈡 {尤} for zǎo 蚤, having a cha 叉 component instead of you 又, which led to the current name.
+Therefore, the name could be li you 罹尤 or 離尤 "to encounter a fault."

 Content

 The Li Sao begins with the poet's introduction of himself, his ancestry, and his former shamanic glory.

 He references his current situation, and then recounts his fantastical physical and spiritual trip across the landscapes of ancient China, real and mythological.
 "Li Sao" is a seminal work in the large Chinese tradition of landscape and travel literature.

 "Li Sao" is also a political allegory in which the poet laments that his own righteousness, purity, and honor are unappreciated and go unused in a corrupt world.
 The poet alludes to being slandered by enemies and being rejected by the king he served (King Huai of Chu).

 As a representative work of Chu poetry it makes use of a wide range of metaphors derived from the culture of Chu, which was strongly associated with a Chinese form of shamanism, and the poet spends much of "Li Sao" on a spirit journey visiting with spirits and deities.
 The poem's main themes include Qu Yuan's falling victim to intrigues in the court of Chu, and subsequent exile; his desire to remain pure and untainted by the corruption that was rife in the court; and also his lamentation at the gradual decline of the once-powerful state of Chu.

 The poet decides to leave and join Peng Xian (彭咸), a figure that many believe to be the God of Sun.
 Wang Yi, the Han dynasty commentator to the Chuci, believed Peng Xian to have been a Shang dynasty official who, legend says, drowned himself after his wise advice was rejected by the king (but this legend may have been of later make, influenced by the circumstances of Qu Yuan drowning himself).
+Some scholars believe the name refers to two separate people named Peng and Xian.
 Peng Xian may also have been an ancient shaman who later came to symbolize hermit seclusion.

 The poem has a total of 373 lines and close to 2500 characters, which makes it one of the longest poems dating from Ancient China.
 It is in the fu style.
 The precise date of composition is unknown, it would seem to have been written by Qu Yuan after his exile by King Huai; however, it seems to have been before Huai's captivity in the state of Qin began, in 299 BCE.